 Cottonelle flushable wipes are made in the United States.
 While manufacturing they source ingredients from responsibly managed forests and later make wipes in their USA-based factories.

-The Pluralibacter gergoviae bacteria can cause various kinds of infections like:
+The Pluralibacter gergoviae bacteria can cause various kinds of infections:

 - Urinary Tract